devspace-sh/devspace/README.md

 devspace containerize
 ```

-DevSpace can create a smart default Dockerfile based on the detected programming language detected in your project.
+DevSpace can create a Dockerfile for your project based on the detected programming language in your project.

 ### Initialize your project
 ```